 You don't have to find an organized charity in order to do something important.
 You can buy a pizza and take it to a family whose parents are out of work.
 Or donate a book to your local library, take your newspapers to the recycling bin or read to an elderly friend who lives alone.
 After all, they say that charity (or philanthropy) begins at home.

-For more information on philanthropy and related topics, check out the links on the next page.
+For more information on philanthropy and related topics, check out the links below.